azu/browser-resources/README.md

-# Browser JavaScript Resource
+# Browser Resources

-Latest JavaScript information by browser.

-This is the collection of official release note, changelog and blogs.
+This is the collection of Browser Resources.

 **Tags**